 If I have to drive anywhere outside the village, you can bet I time my driving outside of the busy times.
 And in consequence, there is almost no one on the roads.

 I may see the odd car when I get to my destination, particularly if it is a supermarket.
 Except at lunch time when there is almost no car there as they are all at home for lunch.
-The most perfect time to go, unless they are closed for lunch.
+The most perfect time to go, unless of course the shop is closed for lunch.

 To counteract though, at the first safe opportunity you can shift the car slightly closer to the edge of the road, indicate that way, and thus you are telling the driver behind you he could (should) go ahead and pass you.